Solar-network/docs/docs/core/installation/variables.md

 ## CORE_MAX_TRANSACTIONS_IN_POOL

-This variable determines how many transactions can be in the transaction pool at any given time.
+This variable determines how many transactions can be in the pool at any given time.

 ## CORE_MANAGER_ARCHIVE_FORMAT